forestryio/forestry.io/hugo/content/blog/3-tips-for-mastering-blocks.md

 draft: true

 ---
-Last week, we brought you a theme for Jekyll that takes advantage of Forestry’s Blocks feature to build whole page layouts using modular components.
+Last week, we brought you [a theme for Jekyll](https://forestry.io/blog/ubuild-a-new-theme-for-static-sites-using-blocks/) that takes advantage of Forestry’s Blocks feature to build whole page layouts using modular components, called uBuild.
 This week, I ported uBuild to Hugo to make it available to our Hugo users.
-When we first announced the Blocks feature, I created a Hugo theme called [Sawmill](https://forestry.io/blog/sawmill-layout-composer-for-hugo-and-forestry) to demonstrate the page-building capabilities of it.
+When we first announced the Blocks feature, I created a Hugo theme called [Sawmill](https://forestry.io/blog/sawmill-layout-composer-for-hugo-and-forestry) to demonstrate the Blocks' page-building capabilities.
 Since creating that theme, I’ve been using Blocks extensively and have learned a lot about how to use this feature effectively.

 In this post, I want to take you through a few of the design decisions I made for `ubuild-hugo`.
 My hope is that this will give you some insight into how uBuild is put together, as well as help you use Blocks (and Front Matter Templates in general) effectively in your own projects.